mstocco/mariostoc.co/content/traininglog/20220220-ironman2022-27weeksout.md

 ### NOTES
 Total Time: **55 Minutes** &nbsp; Swim: **2200m**

+I drove to the pool; it was -3°C.

-What would have been the swim scheduled on [Sunday](javascript:flick('sun');) was do this morning.
-I added an extra easy 50m to get myself back to the wall that had the pull buoy (original workout was for a 25m pool).
-I felt like I has another great day in the water.
+What would have been the swim scheduled on [Sunday](javascript:flick('sun');) was done this morning.
+An extra easy 50m to get myself back to the wall for the pull buoy (original workout was for a 25m pool).
+I felt like I had **another great swim**.
 The strong 50m lengths in the main set were at my best effort and form; going wall to wall in about 45ish seconds.

-I drove to the pool; it was -3°C.

 <!---->
 ## THURSDAY FEB 24 ☀️